 Bethpage Black – 4th – 517 yards – par 5

-Another famous example of the design is at Bethpage Black where Tillinghast mixes a double dogleg par-5 design with a diagonal Great Hazard.
+Another famous example of the Great Hazard is at the par-5 4th hole at Bethpage Black.
+Here Tillinghast mixes in a double dogleg par-5 design with a diagonal Great Hazard.
 Once again, the drive is critical.
-A good one will set up a much easier shot over the diagonal bunker, while the rough will lead to a tough decision on how much of the bunker to bite off.
-From the tee, it is evident that the best angle of approach is from the right side of the fairway which also has a significantly longer bunker carry.
+A good one will set up a much easier shot over the diagonal bunker, while a tee ball that finds the rough forces the player to decide how much of the bunker to try to carry.
+From the tee, it is evident that the best angle of approach to the green is from the right side of the fairway, but that angle requires a significantly longer carry over the Great Hazard.

 The world class 4th at Bethpage Black - Photo Credit: Graylyn Loomis @grayloomis